gvanem/EnvTool/doc/README.md

 Running the command `doxygen envtool.Doxyfile`, requires `hhc.exe`.
 This is part of the **[Microsoft HTML Workshop](https://www.microsoft.com/en-us/download/details.aspx?id=21138)**.
-This will generate a compressed HTML-file of the generated documentation `envtool.chm` which can be view by the command `start envtool.chm`.
+This will generate a compressed HTML-file of the generated documentation:

+`envtool.chm` which can be view by the command `start envtool.chm`.
 Or loaded in the excellent **[KchmViewer](http://www.ulduzsoft.com/linux/kchmviewer/getting-kchmviewer/)**.

 The commands can be either: